Spring Mix Salad

 If you buy those big tubs of Spring Mix greens and have a hard time using it up, then you’ll want to try this tasty salad recipe!
 Spring Mix Salad with Feta and pine nuts is a kicked-up salad using my friend Mary’s perfect dressing for spring mix greens.

-If you’ve been reading this blog for a while you might have stumbled on Mary’s Perfect Salad Dressing for Spring Mix Salad.
-That simple dressing combination from my friend Mary is the thing that helped me become good friends with those tubs of Spring Mix Salad you see in every grocery store.
+If you’ve been reading this blog for a while you might have stumbled on Mary’s Perfect Easy Dressing for Spring Mix Greens.
+That simple dressing from my friend Mary is the thing that helped me become friends with those tubs of Spring Mix Salad you see in every grocery store.

 Of course the variations are endless, but if you like Feta and Pine Nuts please try my favorite combination at least once.
 And if you find another variation of a salad with Mary’s dressing that really helps you eat more salad, please come back and tell us about it in the comments.

 p style=”text-align: justify;”>(This is only a list of ingredients; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)

 - Olive Oil (affiliate link), use good quality extra virgin olive oil for best flavor.

 - fresh-squeezed lime juice, I used my fresh-frozen lime juice

 - Pine Nuts (affiliate link)